wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 You can then deploy your Linode using your Stackscript and wait for your Drupal install will come online

-You will see a message asking you to remove _J* file from the installation folder.
-Once you see this message wait until your system clock on your laptop cycles to the next minute and the system will have deleted it for you.
-You can then scroll down and click "Install Joomla"

-You can install "opensocial" or "Drupal CMS" by making the following modifications to the 9 settings that you made in this demo.
+You can install "Opensocial" or "Drupal CMS" by making the following modifications to the 9 settings that you made in this demo.

 **OPENSOCIAL**